IAN-RIUA/IAN-RIUA/README.md

 I'm a Data Analyst with a background in Business Information Technology and applied Data Science training.
 My work lives at the intersection of data engineering, analytics, and business strategy — I build pipelines that clean the noise, models that surface patterns and dashboards that make insights impossible to miss.

-Currently at **Text Book Center**, where I track field team performance, automate reporting, and build dashboards for senior management.
+Currently at **Text Book Center**, where I track field team performance, automate reporting and build dashboards for senior management.
 I care deeply about the last mile of data work: getting insights into the hands of people who can act on them.

 ---